Washington Crossing Historic Park

 A reenactor dressed as General Washington kicks off the event with an inspiring speech to his men - a group of 250 to 300 reenactors dressed in Continental Army uniforms before the group huddles inside a full-size replica Durham boat and makes the journey across the river.

-There are two opportunities to watch the re-enactment: The first will be held on December 13, 2015 and the Annual Christmas Day Crossing is held on December 25 from 12 to 3 p.m.
+There are two opportunities to watch the re-enactment: The first is traditionally held the second Sunday of December and the Annual Christmas Day Crossing is held on December 25 from 12 to 3 p.m.
 Both days offer various activities for attendees including colonial-era games, period demonstrations and more throughout the historic village adjacent to the park.

 THE ORIGINAL CROSSING